Plaza Hotel: In media

 The Plaza Hotel has been used as a setting for several works of literature throughout its history.
 Most notably, it served as the setting for the Eloise series of books, the success of which led the hotel's owners during the 1960s to hang the character's portrait in the lobby.
 The Plaza was also featured in F. Scott Fitzgerald's 1925 novel The Great Gatsby.

 The hotel is also one of the most popular filming locations in New York City.
 Films shot or set in the hotel include North by Northwest (1959), Barefoot in the Park (1967), Funny Girl (1968), Plaza Suite (1971), The Way We Were (1973), and Home Alone 2: Lost in New York (1992).
 Other films that show the Plaza include Arthur (1981), Crocodile Dundee (1986), Scent of a Woman (1992), Sleepless in Seattle (1993), and It Could Happen to You (1994).
+The Plaza Hotel has also been featured in the television series The Sopranos.

-The Plaza has also refused or set unusual conditions for some productions wanting to film there.
+The Plaza has refused or set unusual conditions for some productions wanting to film there.
 For example, when the Plaza's managers refused to allow the producers of Big Business (1988) to film there, the film's producers created their own version of the Plaza Hotel on a sound stage.
 When Home Alone 2: Lost in New York was being filmed, director Chris Columbus said that Donald Trump requested a cameo in the film, in exchange for allowing the film crew to shoot scenes in the lobby.
 The lobby scene involved the star sliding across the floor, so the carpeting was removed, thus revealing some old tilework with the Plaza logo that had been concealed for several decades.
 The management decided not to replace the carpet.